The story of three womenWritten by Subby Szterszky

 Rey’s story is a feel-good epic in the best classic sense, thrilling and well told.
 And yet it was not without its detractors.
 A segment of disappointed fans saw the film as little more than a checklist for political correctness: Spunky female protagonist?
 Check.
 Sensitive black male sidekick?
 Check.
 One critic of the film actually described it in those terms.

 It’s a shocking attitude, and it practically pleads for the question: At what point will having a pair of likeable heroes, one a woman and the other black, not be an occasion for remark?
 At what point will audiences cease to assume that the heroes in these stories should be white and male by default?

 Why keep writing stories about strong female characters?
 Because people are still asking that question.

 What do we mean by “strong female character”?

 Naturally, nobody is immune to smuggling their own assumptions into a given story.
 That’s as true of audience members as it is of creators.
 When the latter do so, sacrificing creative integrity for an agenda, the result ceases to be art and becomes propaganda.
-And when that occurs, “strong female character” gets reduced to a buzzword, a shorthand for meeting gender quotas to satisfy cultural expectations.
+And when that occurs, “strong female character” gets reduced to a buzzword, a shorthand for pandering to cultural expectations.

-The danger lies in assuming that this is always the case.
-It lies in forgetting that “strong female character” most often means exactly what it sounds like: a complex, fully developed character who happens to be a woman, one with whom audience members, both male and female, can identify.
+The danger lies in assuming this is always the case.
+It lies in forgetting that “strong female character” most often means what it sounds like: a complex, fully developed character who happens to be a woman, one with whom the audience, both male and female, can identify.